rubenxyz/der_beker/README.md

 ### Tagline

 This is the repository for the screenplay of the short film Der Beker.
-The film is a short scene where a jewish baker in a small swedish town is exstorted for protection money by the local gangster :gun::boom::skull:.
+The film is a short scene where a jewish baker in a small swedish town is exstorted for protection money by a young gangster :gun::boom::skull:.

-If you're wondering why the heck this screenplay is on Github or you don't know anything about git, repos or fountain – see this [short introduction](http://www.rubenxyz.com/fountain-noobs).

 ### Read the script :page_facing_up: